devleagueprep/july2018_mission/README.md

 9. Make a pull request.

-thank you for the food!
+thank you for the food!!!